civitaspo/fluent-plugin-cat-sweep/README.md

   # Optional. max bytes oneline can has. default 536870912 (512MB)
   oneline_max_bytes 128000

-  # Optional. this parameter indicated,
-  # files that is processed are not removed but move to processed_file_path.
+  # Optional. processed files are move to this directory.
   # default '/tmp'
   move_to /tmp/test_processed